East Asia: Definitions

 The United Nations Statistics Division (UNSD) geoscheme for Asia works with subregions defined in terms of UN political geography statistics.
 The UNSD geoscheme is based on statistic convenience rather than implying any assumption regarding political or other affiliation of countries or territories:

-The UNSD definition of East Asia is based on statistical convenience, but others commonly use the same definition of Mainland China, Hong Kong, Macau, Mongolia, North Korea, South Korea, Taiwan, and Japan.
+The UNSD definition of East Asia is based on statistical convenience, but others commonly use the same definition of China, Hong Kong, Macau, Mongolia, North Korea, South Korea, Taiwan, and Japan.

 Certain Japanese islands are associated with Oceania due to non-continental geology, distance from mainland Asia or biogeographical similarities with Micronesia.
 Some groups, such as the World Health Organization, categorize China, Japan and Korea with Australia and the rest of Oceania.
 The World Health Organization label this region the "Western Pacific", with East Asia not being used in their concept of major world regions.
-Their definition of this region further includes Mongolia and the adjacent area of Cambodia, as well as the countries of the South East Asia Archipelago (excluding East Timor, Thailand, Myanmar and Indonesia).
+Their definition of this region further includes Mongolia and the adjacent area of Cambodia, as well as the countries of the Southeast Asia Archipelago (excluding East Timor, Thailand, Myanmar and Indonesia).